elastic/kibana/x-pack/plugins/alerts/README.md

 You can use the `registerNavigation` api to specify as many AlertType specific handlers as you like, but you can only use it once per AlertType as we wouldn't know which handler to use if you specified two for the same AlertType.
 For the same reason, you can only use `registerDefaultNavigation` once per plugin, as it covers all cases for your specific plugin.

-## RESTful API
+## Experimental RESTful API

 Using an alert type requires you to create an alert that will contain parameters and actions for a given alert type.
-See below for CRUD operations using the API.
+API for CRUD operations is a part of ascii [Documentation](https://www.elastic.co/guide/en/kibana/master/alerts-api-update.html).
+API listed below is experimental and could be changed or removed in the future.

 ### `GET /api/alerts/alert/{id}/state`: Get alert state